Michael Maier: In England 1611-1616

 First Maier visited the Netherlands where he stayed with Petrus Carpenterius in Rotterdam.
-Carpernterius had previously been the rector of a Walloon school in Norwich in 1598.
+Petrus Carpenterius had previously been the rector of a Walloon school in Norwich in 1598.
 From there he continued on to London arriving in 1611 or 1612.
 Whether he had arrived in person or not by Christmas 1611 is unknown, but he did send Christmas cards to both James I and his son Prince Henry.

 He composed a wedding song for the nuptials of Frederick V of the Palatinate to Elizabeth Stuart, daughter of James I. He was in London on 6 November 1612, attending the funeral of Prince Henry in the retinue of Frederick of the Palatinate.

 His first well-known book, Arcana arcanissima, was published in London in 1613 or 1614, originally dedicated to the head of the Royal College of Physicians at that time, William Paddy.
 He also personally dedicated copies to a number of notables, including the Bishop of Ely and Sir Thomas Smith of the East India Company.
 Other, less notable friends included Francis Anthony.

 Maier returned to Germany in September 1616, settling in Frankfurt am Main.
 His Atalanta Fugiens, an alchemical emblem book, was published in 1617.
 Alongside images, poems, and discussion, it included fifty pieces of music in the form of fugues, the form itself being a pun on Atalanta "fleeing".
 In 1619, Maier became the physician of Landgrave Moritz of Hesse-Kassel (or Hesse-Cassel).
 In 1620, he moved to Magdeburg to practice medicine, where he died at the age of 54, leaving a noteworthy quantity of unpublished works.

 A devout Lutheran all his life, Michael Maier had a strong influence on Sir Isaac Newton.
 He was also involved in the Rosicrucian movement that appeared around this time, which afforded part of the matter of his Themis aurea.